 Thymoquinone has been found to display anti-inflammatory properties comparable to that found in salicylic acid, the metabolite of aspirin.
 And studies have demonstrated that the oils from Nigella Sativa show pain-relieving effects comparable to Diclofenac sodium (a commonly prescribed pain medication).

-#6 – Benefits the immune system
+#6 — Supports the immune system

 #7 — Helps with weight loss

-A 2015 study published in Food and Function found that when obese women supplemented black cumin seed oil, along with following a low-calorie diet, they experienced a significant decrease in their weight and waist circumference compared to women who received a placebo.
+A 2015 study published in Food and Function found that when obese women supplemented black seed oil, along with following a low-calorie diet, they experienced a significant decrease in their weight and waist circumference compared to women who received a placebo.

-Black cumin seed in your diet
+Black seed oil in your diet

 And there are a few ways you can use it.

-First it should be eaten raw, according to Cate Ritter, a certified functional diagnostic nutrition practitioner, as she says it shouldn’t be heated to preserve the nutrients.
+First, it should be eaten raw, according to Cate Ritter, a certified functional diagnostic nutrition practitioner, as she says it shouldn’t be heated to preserve the nutrients.

 When something is carried down over the years as a “remedy” — especially as long as black cumin seed has — there’s got to be something to it.
 But when the research agrees, it’s even better.
 For me, it’s just one more natural way to help keep those modern-day ills at bay.